The Chancellor Of Football’s Take: Hall of Fame Voting

 One of the reasons that Walls gets overlooked is he played for the Dallas Cowboys after their Super Bowl appearances of the late 70s.
 This was the era in which the Dallas Cowboys lost three consecutive NFC Championship games, so the stars of this time weren’t lionized by NFL pundits like their 70’s counterparts.
 Much of this can be attributed to the 1981 NFC Championship Game in which Dwight Clark soared high to make “The Catch” and Walls was falsely treated as a goat for allowing it.

 Yet many of those same pundits forget that earlier in the game Walls had made several key plays which included 2 interceptions to halt 49er drives.
-One of which in the endzone.
+One of which occurred at the goal line.
 He had played an exceptional game even in that defeat.

 The Cowboys were a playoff team in 1983 yet teams threw away from Everson Walls at all costs.
 However in 1985 he re-emerged to lead the NFL again with 9 interceptions.
 By doing so he became the only player in league history to lead 3 times in interceptions.
 It was at this point there had to be a reason for this gambler from Grambling picking off so many passes.